mainwp/mainwp/readme.txt

 * Updated: Layout on the Manage Users Page
 * Updated: Layout on the Install Plugins page
 * Updated: Layout on the Install Themes page
-* Updated: Image icons replaced by Iconic Font on the Manage Sites page, Offline Checks page and in the Right Now widget
+* Updated: Image icons replaced by Iconic Font on the Manage Sites page, Offline Checks page, and in the Right Now widget
 * Updated: Manage Plugins and Manage Themes table layout
-* Updated: "Backups on External Sources" option label tweaked to "Backups on Remote Storage."
+* Updated: "Backups on External Sources" option label was tweaked to "Backups on Remote Storage."
 * Updated: form-table CSS class layout
 * Updated: "Hide MainWP Child Plugin" option box renamed to "Network Optimization".
 * Updated: "Hide Network on Child Sites" option label renamed "Hide MainWP Child Plugin from Search Engines."